blocksds/sdk/docs/content/technical/memory_map.md

 Address   | Description
 ----------|---------------------------------------------------------
 0x2FF0000 | libnds shadows this area with DTCM, making it inaccessible through this address.
+This is only a problem in DSi mode, where it needs to be accessed from 0xCFF0000.
+It needs to be the first thing in the reserved memory area so that the stack can overflow into main RAM without affecting any other reserved information.
 0x2FF4000 | [devkitARM bootstub structure](https://github.com/blocksds/libnds/blob/7d131d933ebab8eecf1c28a4eeb2107257f09e14/include/nds/system.h#L451-L458).
 Used for implementing the [exit to loader protocol](../../design/exit_to_loader/).
 Right after the bootstumb NDS Homebrew Menu stores a mini bootloader that attempts to boot a ROM called "BOOT.NDS" from the root of the filesystem.
 In total there are 0x5000 bytes reserved for the bootstub and bootloader.
 0x2FFA000 | NDS Homebrew Menu copies its exception handler here.
 Its current size is smaller than 0x2000 bytes.
 0x2FFE000 | DSi only: .nds header - 0x1000 bytes.